 Rose thought a change of labels might do Orbison some good so took him across town to Fred Foster’s newly-formed Monument label.
 Orbison’s first session with Monument produced Paper Boy – the 18,000 sales, however, seemed to reflect RCA’s good judgement in rejecting it.

 His second session with Monument resulted in Uptown which sold 75,000 copies.
 At their next recording session, Orbison gave Foster two songs he wanted to record.
 Foster suggested that the two be combined and brought in a string section and a male vocal backing group.

-The result was Only The Lonely, a number two hit (number one in the UK) and a million sales.
+The result was Only The Lonely, a #2 hit (#1 in the UK) and a million sales.
 Although the strings were a bit heavy-handed, Orbison had managed in that one record to perfect the art pioneered by Sun artists like Conway Twitty and of course, Presley – namely, channelling rock ‘n’ roll into a traditional ballad form.

 Stockily built and forced to wear heavy prescription glasses, Orbison never had the pretty-boy good looks of his contemporary Elvis Presley, but in summer 1961, Running Scared topped the charts and Orbison went on to accumulate the remarkable total of 12 million sellers in four years.

-Even as Beatlemania was sweeping all before it he reached the top again with Oh Pretty Woman, also a Number One (his third) in Britain, where he toured consistently during the sixties.
+Even as Beatlemania was sweeping all before it he reached the top again with Oh Pretty Woman, also a #1 (his third) in Britain, where he toured consistently during the sixties.

 Then two years later while he was in Bournemouth on a tour of Britain, his Tennessee home burnt down with two of his kids inside – Roy junior, who was 13, and eight-year-old Tony.